margaretmf/margaretmf.github.io/teaching.md

 ## Types of Sources
-* Primary Source - the record of an event as it is first described, without any interpretation or commentary (includes data, census statistics, poems, diaries, court records, and interviews; experiments, surveys, polls, lab notes, psychiatrist's notes, authobiography, speeches, video/audio recording, finger prints, art work, music)
+* Primary Source - the record of an event as it is first described, without any interpretation or commentary (includes data, census statistics, poems, diaries, court records, and interviews; experiments, surveys, polls, lab notes, psychiatrist's notes, autobiography, speeches, video/audio recording, finger prints, art work, music)
 * Secondary Source - analysis or restatement of primary sources

 ----------